A beautiful woman is smiling after bone grafting

 When A Patient Might Need Bone Graft Surgery

 Periodontal disease, or “gum disease,” is the leading cause of bone loss around teeth.
 While other conditions such as facial trauma or ill-fitted dentures may also result in bone loss, periodontal disease is the most prominent reason patients might consider rebuilding the jawbone with bone grafting surgeries.
-Drs.
-Peter Cabrera and Bahareh Sabzehei are here to help patients rebuild their smiles after bone loss to improve oral health and wellness.
+Dr. Sabzehei and associates are here to help patients rebuild their smiles after bone loss to improve oral health and wellness.
 At Perio Implant Chicago, patients can learn about this and other regenerative procedures.

 What is bone grafting?